-Objective 1) To ensure that development protects and conserves the natural environment.

-Objective 2) To protect and preserve urban bushland areas in recognition of their:

-- Value as part of the natural heritage

-- Aesthetic value; and

-- Value as recreational, educations and scientific resource.

-Objective 3) To protect and prevent clearing of remnant and or rehabilitated riparian land value as a recreational, educational and scientific resource.
+- Objective 1) To ensure that development protects and conserves the natural environment. - Objective 2) To protect and preserve urban bushland areas in recognition of their: - Value as part of the natural heritage - Aesthetic value; and - Value as recreational, educations and scientific resource. - Objective 3) To protect and prevent clearing of remnant and or rehabilitated riparian land value as a recreational, educational and scientific resource. - a) Developments must maximise the retention and protection of natural landscape features including significant rock outcrops and vegetation

-- a) Developments must maximise the retention and protection of natural landscape features including significant rock outcrops and vegetation including canopy trees and under-storey vegetation, which would require a tree permit under this plan. - b) The siting of buildings and landscaping must protect local waterways, drainage lines and riparian land by: - i) protecting existing riparian native vegetation and/or rehabilitating riparian land; - ii) retaining natural ground levels; and - iii) providing a buffer of native planting to existing vegetation, particularly when adjoining land in LEP Zones RE1, RE2, E1 & E2 as further detailed in paragraph 4.1.4.6 of this plan. - c) In relation to conservation and energy efficiency, plant species should be retained, selected and planted to achieve: - i) shaded buildings in summer; - ii) reduced glare from hard surfaces; - iii) sunlight access into living rooms in cooler months; - iv) cooling air currents channelled into the dwelling in summer;

-- v) windbreaks where desirable; and - vi) landscape construction taking advantage of, and using existing site materials, recycled materials and materials that have a low embodied energy.
+- including canopy trees and under-storey vegetation, which would require a tree permit under this plan. - b) The siting of buildings and landscaping must protect local waterways, drainage lines and riparian land by: - i) protecting existing riparian native vegetation and/or rehabilitating riparian land: - ii) retaining natural ground levels; and - iii) providing a buffer of native planting to existing vegetation, particularly when adjoining land in LEP Zones RE1, RE2, E1 & E2 as further detailed in paragraph 4.1.4.6 of this plan. - c) In relation to conservation and energy efficiency, plant species should be retained, selected and planted to achieve: - i) shaded buildings in summer; - ii) reduced glare from hard surfaces; - iii) sunlight access into living rooms in cooler months; - iv) cooling air currents channelled into the dwelling in summer; - v) windbreaks where desirable; and - vi) landscape construction taking advantage of, and using existing site materials, recycled materials and materials that have a low embodied energy.

-No trees will be impacted upon by the proposed works as detailed in the accompanying arborist report.
+No trees will be impacted upon by the proposed works as works are consistent with the submitted arborist report under earlier consents.